Telehealth Online Video Therapy is available for all of our services!

 Originally from England, I have lived in the United States for 17 years.
 I have been married to my husband for 26 years, and we have two adult children.
 Our playful sheep-a-doodle, Winston, keeps us active and entertained.
 Outside of my professional life, I enjoy hiking with my family, cooking, practicing yoga and Pilates, and exploring new cultures through travel.
 I am dedicated to continuous learning and personal growth, always striving to be the best version of myself both personally and professionally.

-Alicia Maestas, MFT-Intern
+Alicia Maestas, LMFT-Intern

 Alicia is passionate about working with individuals, couples, and families who want to explore ways to deepen their self-awareness and discover their resiliency.
 She is welcoming of any client and situation.
 Alicia values you as the expert on your life and works to create a safe place to share what you are hoping for from therapy.
 She is affirming of individuals of all ages, races, sexual orientations, and genders.
 Alicia provides a safe and welcoming space where your voice is heard with respect and a nonjudgmental approach.